epehc/boonkie/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm run start:api`

+Runs the bookmonkey server.\
+Open [http://localhost:4730](http://localhost:4730) to view the documentation.

+### `npm run start:all` or `bookmonkey-api`

+Runs the app in the development mode and the bookmonkey server using concurrently.\

+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.\
+The page will reload if you make edits.\
+You will also see any lint errors in the console.\

+Open [http://localhost:4730](http://localhost:4730) to view the bookmonkey documentation.

 ### `npm test`